 Employers extending full-time offers as a result of a previous summer internship, and employers extending offers through the fall (including offers for summer 2024 start dates), are encouraged to provide students until October 13, 2023, to decide.

-Public Service/Public Interest Exception: Candidates may request that an employer extend the deadline to accept an employer’s offer until as late as April 1, 2023 if the candidate is actively pursuing positions with public interest, government organizations or a national fellowship award.
+Public Service/Public Interest Exception: Candidates may request that an employer extend the deadline to accept the employer’s offer until as late as April 1, 2024, if the candidate is actively pursuing positions with public interest, government organizations or a national fellowship award.
 Candidates may hold open only one offer in such circumstances.
 Employers are encouraged to grant such requests.

 Yale University Non-Discrimination Policy:

 Yale University is committed to a policy against discrimination based upon age, color, handicap or disability, ethnic or national origin, race, religion, religious creed, gender (including discrimination taking the form of sexual harassment), marital, parental or veteran status, sexual orientation, gender identity, gender expression, or the prejudice of clients.
 All employers using the services of the Office of Career Strategy, including interview programs and online job postings, are required to abide by this policy.